 Michael said, with increasing scrutiny of animal husbandry practices, an increase in polled genetics across northern herds could also have vast benefits.

-“Consider increasing the proportion of polled cattle in your herd as animal welfare, staff welfare and gross margin profitability trends support polled cattle.
-He also urged producers to investigate means of business diversification so as to create further profitability and commercial resilience.
+“Consider increasing the proportion of polled cattle as animal welfare, staff welfare and gross margin profitability trends support polled cattle.
+In addition, investigate means of business diversification so as to create further profitability and commercial resilience.
 Diversification is an effective way to spread risk in a business and prevent ‘leakage’ of underutilised resources.
 On-farm diversification tends to either be in intensifying production vertically or branching out into new but complementary enterprises.”

 However, Michael said simply being motivated to action changes was the important first step in realising improved business performance and ‘sustainable profitability’.

 “A rudder can’t give direction to a boat without some motion.
 Similarly in business, try a new idea and monitor the result – you can always make another decision to refine your direction.”